 Use smart tech

 Use smart technology smartly.
-SEPTA buses are now equipped with cameras that send the license plates of cars illegally parked in bus lanes to the Philadelphia Parking Authority, which will mail tickets to the owners.
+Cameras equip SEPTA buses and send the license plates of cars illegally parked in bus lanes to the Philadelphia Parking Authority, who mail tickets to the owners.
 Intended to decrease the wait time for buses, this also makes it safer to enter and exit buses and to cross the road.
 The City has also piloted the use of smart loading zones for deliveries in parts of Center City, though it has not yet announced if that was successful in cutting down on congestion or accidents.

 End councilmanic prerogative

 End councilmanic prerogative, the unofficial “policy” that allows City Councilmembers to rule their districts like mini-fiefdoms, with different rules for different parts of the city.
-Live in Councilmember Darrell Clarke’s 5th District?
-You have an elected official who believes Philadelphians “drive to the corner store” and that parking must be included with any new housing.
-Live on Councilmember Kenyatta Johnson’s side of Washington Avenue?
+Live on Councilmember Kenyatta Johnson’s side of Washington Avenue, for example?
 Forget about implementing citizen- and transportation department-approved renovations that would have made it safer to cross, bike and walk along.

 As Jon Geeting put it a couple years ago: “One of the iron laws of Philadelphia politics is that if you want to have less of something, put it under the control of the councilmanic prerogative system.
 Whether it’s housing, outdoor dining, bus lanes, bike lanes — you name it — once it’s under the sway of District Councilmembers, you are practically guaranteed to see less of that thing.”